gammapy/gammapy-meetings/coding-sprints/2020-03-Milano/README.md

 ## Lunch

 An istitute canteen is available everyday from 12:00 to 14:00.
 The typical price is around 4-6 euros.
-Otherwise, outside the IASF/Milano building a number of restaurants, bar, pizzerie and pubs are available with a rich gastronomical proposals.
+Otherwise, outside the IASF/Milano building, a number of close restaurants, bar, pizzerie and pubs are available with a rich gastronomical proposal.
 A typical cost for the lunch is around 6-20 euros.

 ## Dinner